lautaro012/lautaro012/README.md

 👨🏻•computer About Me!

-    thinking   Exploring new technologies and developing software solutions and quick hacks.
+    🤔  Exploring new technologies and developing software solutions and quick hacks.

-    mortar_board   Studying Computer Science and Engineering at UNLP and coding stuffs.
+    👯   Studying Computer Science and Engineering at UNLP and coding stuffs.

-    writing_hand   Pursuing Web Development as hobbies/side hustles.
+    💬   Pursuing Web Development as hobbies/side hustles.